FreezeSoul/awesome-agent-skills/README.md

 ## 🛠️ Tools & Platforms

-**Build with confidence!** These platforms and tools officially support the Agent Skills specification.
+**The ecosystem is here.** Industry-leading platforms have already integrated Agent Skills - your next agent build starts with choosing the right foundation.

 ### 🎨 IDEs & Code Editors